Bo Legendre Estate Sale Achieves Over $1.6M with 100% Sell-Through

 The sale was also led by an Art Deco emerald and diamond bracelet by Cartier, which sold for $237,500, against a pre-sale estimate of $100,000–$200,000.
 An Art Deco ruby and diamond necklace, also by Cartier, sold for $150,000, against a pre-sale estimate of $80,000-$120,000.

 Adding to the sale’s success was the global participation, with registered bidders from 46 countries across six continents.
-“The success of this sale is a reflection of the passion and talent of our team, and our ability to reach the top collectors around the world—from Hong Kong and Dubai to France and Brazil,” said Fortuna Co-CEO and Head of Jewelry Seth Holehouse.
+“The success of this sale is a reflection of the passion and talent of our team, and our ability to reach the top collectors around the world—from Hong Kong and Dubai to France and Brazil,” said Fortuna President, Seth Holehouse.
 “As the auctioneer, it was the most intense bidding atmosphere that I’ve ever experienced.
 It was phenomenal watching many of these pieces go for double, triple and even quadruple their initial estimates.”

 The auction of The Estate of Bo Legendre is just one of three sales during the month of April for Fortuna, and builds upon the brand’s remarkable growth in 2017 when total annual revenue increased 194% from 2016.
 Fortuna is currently projecting a 168% increase in revenue in 2018, buoyed by a rise in brand awareness as the only no-risk fine jewelry auction house, coupled with aggressive global marketing efforts.